 But how do you learn this skill?

-Well you could go get an MBA, but that’s too expensive and inefficient.
+Well you could go get a college degree, but that’s too expensive and inefficient.

 With enough practice, you can easily become a skilled problem-solver.

 You can’t predict the next decade.
 No one can.

 But what you can do is arm yourself with the skills you need to succeed.

 By doing that, you can protect yourself from the next recession or economic disaster.